 Science meets design

-Mindable combines the current state of science with appealing design to best support the treatment of anxiety
+Mindable combines the evidence-based treatment and great design in order to support the treatment of anxiety.

-Our focus is on the treatment of panic disorder and agoraphobia, a form of anxiety disorder in which harmless situations for the affected person seem threatening and thus are increasingly avoided.
-Frequently, people are afraid to leave home, visit crowded public places, or go by bus, train or plane alone, so they try everything possible to avoid these situations.
+Our focus is on the treatment of Panic Disorder and Agoraphobia, a form of anxiety disorder.
+People with panic disorder often experience nuermous panic attacks and over time become more and more afraid to leave their home, visit crowded places, or go by bus, train or plane alone.

 This is exactly where Mindable comes in.
-Our app helps sufferers to recognise, understand and deal with their fear.
+Our app helps these people to recognise, understand and deal with their fears.
 Learning lessons, reflections and hands-on exercises help users understand how their panic attacks come together and how they can overcome their fears in the long-term to finally enjoy their lives again.

 Focus on User Experience design

-In addition to the scientific content, we care about great importance to usability and user experience.
+In addition to the scientific content, we care a lot about usability and user experience.
 It is important for us to support our users by providing content that is intuitive to understand and therefore easy to use.

 Klan, T., & Hiller, W. (2014).
 Die Wirksamkeit einzelner Therapieelemente in Routinetherapien bei Panikstörung und Agoraphobie.
 Verhaltenstherapie, 24(3), 157-167.